Kwesi Adofo-Mensah

-Kwesi Adofo-Mensah (born October 12, 1981) is an American professional football executive who is the general manager of the Minnesota Vikings of the National Football League (NFL).
-He previously served as the vice president of football operations for the Cleveland Browns from 2020 to 2021 and also served in various executive roles for the San Francisco 49ers from 2013 to 2019.
+Kwesi Adofo-Mensah (born October 12, 1981) is an American professional football executive who is the vice president of personnel & strategy for the San Francisco 49ers of the National Football League (NFL).
+Adofo-Mensah previously served as the general manager of the Minnesota Vikings from 2022 until 2025.
+Before that, he was the vice president of football operations for the Cleveland Browns from 2020 to 2021 and also served in various executive roles for the 49ers from 2013 to 2019.

-Early years
+Early life

-A native of Cherry Hill, New Jersey, Adofo-Mensah attended and earned his bachelor's degree in economics from Princeton University, where he would also walk-on to the basketball team.
+A native of Cherry Hill, New Jersey, Adofo-Mensah attended and earned his bachelor's degree in economics from Princeton University, where he would also walk-on to the Princeton Tigers men's basketball junior varsity team.
 He earned his master's degree in economics from Stanford University.
 Before beginning with the NFL, Adofo-Mensah had several ventures as a portfolio manager and commodities trader on Wall Street.

 Executive career

 San Francisco 49ers

 In 2013, Adofo-Mensah began his NFL career with the San Francisco 49ers - under general manager Trent Baalke and head coach Jim Harbaugh - following a chance meeting with the team's executive vice president of football operations and NFL cap and contract manager Paraag Marathe.
 As manager of football research and development, Adofo-Mensah developed under Marathe, who is renowned for his cap management work in the NFL.

 In 2017, Adofo-Mensah was retained under new general manager John Lynch and was promoted to director of football research and development.